iitacm/iitacm1.github.io/README.md

 # ACM Illinois Tech Website Repository

+This is the official website for the Association for Computing Machinery (ACM) chapter at Illinois Institute of Technology.
+Built with Next.js, TypeScript, and Tailwind CSS.

+## 📖 Source Code Overview

+For detailed information about the codebase architecture, components, tech stack, and contribution guidelines, please see our comprehensive [Source Code Overview](./SOURCE_CODE_OVERVIEW.md).

 ## Getting Started

 Follow these instructions to clone the repository locally and run the server.